CodeMosaic7/Asha-ai-chatbot/README.md

-# 🚀 ASHA - Your Helpful AI Assistant
+# 🚀 Job Finder AI - Your Helpful AI Assistant

 **A Retrieval-Augmented Generation (RAG) Chatbot using Groq, LangChain, Pinecone, and Streamlit**

 ## 📜 Overview
-**ASHA** is a Retrieval-Augmented Generation (RAG) based chatbot designed to give intelligent, contextual answers.
+It is a Retrieval-Augmented Generation (RAG) based chatbot designed to give intelligent, contextual answers.
 It uses **LangChain** to manage retrieval and generation, **Pinecone** for storing and querying vectors, **Groq API** for fast large language model (LLM) inference, and a **Streamlit** app for the frontend.

 ---